nibmcs/nibmcs.org/README.md

 # nibmcs.github.io
-The official GitHub profile site for the NIBM Computer Club.
+The official GitHub profile site for the NIBM Computing Society.